- 27 June 2018

 If you’ve written a personal statement before for a previous job application or university course application, you can use ideas and themes from that but you can’t simply use the same one again.

-A personal statement must be tailored for each situation, and when you’re applying for a job you need to tailor it according to the person specification and job description of the vacancy you’re interested in.
+A personal statement must be tailored for each situation, and when you’re applying for healthcare jobs you need to tailor it according to the person specification and job description of the vacancy you’re interested in.

 Start with a brainstorm of ideas